THE NEIGHBORS

 Raised in a first-generation immigrant family that came to the U.S. from the Philippines after World War II, Jay is no stranger to polarization and differences in beliefs — in fact, it’s something he says he’s seen firsthand even among family.

 “My family (great grandfathers) fought in WWII for the United States and were able to secure passage to America for their service.
-Both sides of my family are polarizing in that one side was very academic focused and has a history of military focused careers, while one side is very working class/blue-collar,” Jay says.
+Both sides of my family are polarizing in that one side was very academic-focused and has a history of military-focused careers, while one side is very working class/blue-collar,” Jay says.

 Jay says those differences, and the conflicts that can sometimes arise from them, are mirrored in today’s societal divisions — something he thinks has had a negative impact on the overall sense of community in American society today.